 Sure, The Farmer’s Dog doesn’t offer a vast range of formulas, but let’s take a look at what they do offer.
 Here are the ingredients lists for the four recipes.

 Let’s start with the meat because that’s what Fido wants to know about, right?!
 So each recipe uses one sole protein, which is always the first ingredient.
-This is a sure-fire sign of any high-quality recipe because it means it is the most prominent ingredient in the recipe.
-Using one sole protein also makes a recipe easier to digest, similar to most limited ingredient diets.
+This is a surefire sign of any high-quality recipe because it means it is the most prominent ingredient in the recipe.
+Using one sole protein also makes a recipe easier to digest, similar to most limited-ingredient diets.

 Three of the four recipes also list liver, which is from the same animal source.
 Liver is rich in nutrients and high in protein, plus it’s super tasty too.
 Fish oil is also in every recipe, adding healthy omega fatty acids.
 Omega oils are essential for a well-balanced diet, healthy skin and coat, joint support, digestion, cardiac fitness, organ development, and much more.

-Each recipe lists its own blend of vegetables to provide the prebiotic fiber, antioxidants, and more.
-Included vegetables depend on the recipe, but they range from brussels sprout, broccoli, and sweet potato, to carrots, kale, and spinach, packing a punch of prebiotic fiber to aid smoother digestion.
+Each recipe lists its own blend of vegetables to provide prebiotic fiber, antioxidants, and more.
+Included vegetables depend on the recipe, but they range from brussels sprouts, broccoli, and sweet potato, to carrots, kale, and spinach, packing a punch of prebiotic fiber to aid smoother digestion.
 Plus, all of their recipes finish with ‘TFD Nutrient Blend.’
 Meaning every formula is enriched with even more vitamins and chelated minerals (which dogs find easier to absorb) to support your pup’s immune system.